 Who knew there could be such an amazing variety of great food and great boozers along one street?
 This east London wonder-street stretches from Aldgate East station to Shoreditch High Street.
+(See also: the best restaurants in Shoreditch.)
 It’s a short 12(ish) minute walk from one end to the other, but there’s so much to do along the way: Asian food, fried chicken… even a few boozy brunches (because, obviously).
 Here are our favourites…

 1. The Culpeper